RascalSoftware/RAT-Docs/source/tutorial/project.rst

 The Layers Block (Standard Layers models only)
 ==============================================

-For each of the custom models cases, the model building is done using a script (discussed in :ref:`customModels`).
-For standard layers models however, model building is done by grouping the parameters into layers, and then into contrasts.
+For standard layers models, model building is done by grouping the parameters into layers, and then into contrasts.
 The layers block is not visible when either of the two custom models are selected.
 Layers are stored in the ``layers`` field of the **Project**.
 As an example here, we make a new project, add some parameters, and create some layers.

+For each of the custom models cases, the model building is done using a script (discussed in :ref:`customModels`).

 For this example, we will make two layers representing a deuterated and hydrogenated version of the same layer.
 So, the layers will share all their parameters except for the SLD.